 - ability to effectively communicate in various formats and settings

-- awareness of ethical and professional conduct and responsibility to profession and community
+- awareness of and adherence to the ethical and professional conduct and responsibility that is required by the profession and community

-The advisory committee is made up of a minimum of four members of the Graduate Faculty with the majority from the Department of Horticulture and Natural Resources.
+The advisory committee is made up of a minimum of four members of the Graduate Faculty.
 At least one member must be from outside the department.
 The advisory committee must be chosen during the student’s first semester in residence.
 The major professor will serve as chair of the advisory committee.
 Students and their major professors share joint responsibility to set up and hold meetings of the student’s advisory committee at least once each year.

 The advisory committee will assist the student in formulating a program of study, review the student’s dissertation research proposal, and make suggestions concerning the course of graduate study.
 The advisory committee will have the responsibility of developing and implementing a preliminary examination (see below).
 The advisory committee will also conduct a final oral examination that may include a defense of the dissertation, an interpretation of other scholarly activities, and a testing of the student’s understanding of their field of study.

 The student should consider her/his major professor as the first source for policy information, advisory guidance and access to resources of the Department and University needed to complete all requirements for graduation.

-The PhD requires at least three years of full-time study beyond the bachelor's degree, equivalent to at least 90 semester hours of course work and research credits.
+The PhD requires at least three years of full-time study beyond the bachelor's degree, equivalent to at least 90 semester hours of graduate course work and research credits.
 Up to 30 hours of graduate credits at the M.S. level may be applied toward the Ph.D. program of study; the courses that can be applied should be relevant to the current Ph.D. program.
 The PhD degree requires a dissertation representing at least 30 hours of research credit.